wri/terramatch-microservices/README.md

  * The ApiGateway does not hot-reload and needs to be re-built when there are changes:
    * `nx build api-gateway` or `nx run-many -t build` (to build all apps)
    * This will build the local proxy Lambda function and the CDK Stack
+   * Note: The architecture for the local lambda proxy defaults to ARM_64.
+This will be the fastest options on ARM-based Macs (M1, etc), but will be much slower on X86 (AMD/Intel) based machine.
+If you're on an X86 machine, pass the architecture in an environment variable when building the api gateway: `ARCH=X86 nx build api-gateway`.
  * To run all services:
    * `nx run-many -t serve`
    * Note: the first time this runs, the gateway will take quite awhile to start.
 It'll be faster on subsequent starts.